JasonEtco/flintcms-site/_posts/docs/templating-reference/2017-06-03-fieldmodel.md

 section: Templating Reference
 modelLink: server/models/FieldModel.js
 typeLink: server/graphql/types/Fields.js
-primer: Any time you refer to a field in a template, you're actually being provided with a FieldModel object.
+primer: Anytime you refer to a field in a template, you're actually being provided with a FieldModel object.
 ---

 ## Field Properties